 - In a bowl, add the gluten free flour blend, sugar, baking powder, and salt and whisk to blend.

-- In another bowl, add the smooshed banana, egg, vanilla, and milk.
+- In another bowl, add the smooshed banana, butter, egg, vanilla, and milk.
 Whisk to blend.

 - Pour the wet ingredients into the dry ingredients and mix until just barely mixed.

 - Put the cake batter into a microwave-safe mug and microwave for 90 seconds.